wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ## <a name="whatisdiag"></a>Web server diagnostics and application diagnostics

-Azure Websites web apps provide diagnostic functionality for logging information from both the web server and the web application.
+Azure Websites provide diagnostic functionality for logging information from both the web server and the web site.
 These are logically separated into **web server diagnostics** and **application diagnostics**.

 ### Web server diagnostics